cavtools/cav/examples/chat/README.md

 ## Architecture

 The structure of this example is meant to serve as a starting point when creating any moderately complex project, such as a chat server.
+There's a lot of modules, but most don't have very much in them.

 Everything in this app was typed out by hand.
 No third-party dependencies were used.

 ### Assets

-The `assets/` directory is served with an `assets()` endpoint on the `mainRouter`.
+The `assets/` directory is served with an `assets()` endpoint on the main app.
 This folder is where the CSS is stored.
-We could serve the CSS as static strings on the `mainRouter` if we wanted, but this would cause the server to reload on every CSS change, which is unnecessary work.
+We could serve the CSS as static strings on the main app router if we wanted, but this would cause the server to reload on every CSS change, which is unnecessary work.

-Assets aren't served in the `roomRouter` because if they were, users who log into multiple rooms would need to download multiple copies of the same asset. i.e. the room CSS would be served at `/:roomId/room.css`, which would mean the CSS gets downloaded for every room visited.
-Serving the CSS at `/room.css` (the `mainRouter` level) requires only one download, with subsequent requests using a cached copy.
+Assets aren't served in the room app because if they were, users who log into multiple rooms would need to download multiple copies of the same asset. i.e. the room CSS would be served at `/:roomId/room.css`, which would mean the CSS gets downloaded for every room visited.
+Serving the CSS at `/room.css` (in the main app) requires only one download, with subsequent requests using a cached copy.

 ### Modules